-Policy W10: Sites for Residual Waste
+Policy W7: Sites for Residual Waste for Final Disposal (i.e. Landfill)

-Policy changes: The policy has extended the consideration of the supply of residual landfill sites to those in the West Yorkshire sub region and also discusses the use of alternative sub regional capacity where it provides an environmentally preferable solution (technologies such as gasification, autoclaving etc).
+Policy changes between Preferred Approach and Publication Draft: The policy has extended the consideration of the supply of residual landfill sites to those in the West Yorkshire sub region and also discusses the use of alternative sub regional capacity where it provides an environmentally preferable solution (technologies such as gasification, autoclaving etc).
 The site location criteria have also been amended.
 The first locational criterion has been amended to include the expansion of existing residual waste facilities outside of the District (where this is environmentally preferable).
 The criteria have also been amended to recognise that residual waste development should not sterilise the extraction of important gas or mineral resources.
 Proposals for landfill sites will only be accepted permitted they meet a number of criteria and these have been slightly amended.
 Extension to existing landfill sites will not now be acceptable for operational reasons.